Update on the new Code and Checklist

-- The Scheme is developing flyers for Monitors to distribute to site managers over the last quarter to explain the changes to the Code and Checklist so that they are prepared for the beginning of 2013.
+- The Scheme is developing flyers for Monitors to distribute to site managers over the last quarter to explain the changes to the Code and Checklist so that they are well prepared for the beginning of 2013.

 - The Scheme’s Seminars and Workshops will be updated to reflect the changes and will be rolled out across the UK in early 2013.